nu7hatch/webrocket/README.md

 Error responses:

 * `access_denied` - returned when current session is not authenticated for writing
-* `invalid_format` - returned when published message has invalid format
+* `invalid_data` - returned when published message has invalid format
-* `invalid_channel` - returned when desctination channel doesn't exist
+* `invalid_channel` - returned when destination channel doesn't exist

 ### Closing session